ilmastoveivi/helsinkiclimate-v2/story.md

 It is reasonable to say that the seriousness of climate change has been noticed.
 We no longer want to be part of the problem.

-<blockquote> It is reasonable to say that the seriousness of climate change has been noticed.
-We no longer want to be part of the problem. </blockquote>
+<blockquote> The world now craves for examples of how carbon neutral societies can be built. </blockquote>

 Then for another, more difficult story.